mwcproject/mwc-node/doc/mining/Install_mac.md

 In this install we will install everything at `~/my_mwc_install`.
 All commands referred to assume this path.

 Download mwc node from [https://github.com/mwcproject/mwc-node/releases/latest].
-We are assuming that resulting file will be located at `~/Downloads/mwc-node-XXXXX-macos.tar.gz`.
+We are assuming that the resulting file will be located at `~/Downloads/mwc-node-XXXXX-macos.tar.gz`.

 Download mwc-wallet from [https://github.com/mwcproject/mwc-wallet/releases/latest].
-We are assuming that resulting file will be located at `~/Downloads/mwc-wallet-2.4.5-macos.tar.gz`.
+We are assuming that the resulting file will be located at `~/Downloads/mwc-wallet-2.4.5-macos.tar.gz`.

 Now let's install everything into `~/my_mwc_install`.